 How 3D Printer support in Windows 8.1 works

 According to Microsoft, there are many pre-existing data formats which are related to 3D graphics and 3D models in existence these days.
 However, the ultimate goal for which they are trying to achieve is still far.
-They have also explained one of the main cause by describing a missing component STL which is mainly responsible for the colour and the material support.
-They have decided to develop a new 3D manufacturing based on partner feedback,and requests i.e. 3MF is actually 3D Manufacturing Format about which Microsoft is planning to create.
-It is an XML based data format which has all the necessary things related to the manufacturing part as well as 3rd party extensibility for custom data.
+They have also explained one of the main causes by describing a missing component STL which is mainly responsible for the color and the material support.
+They have decided to develop a new 3D manufacturing based on partner feedback, and requests i.e. 3MF is actually 3D Manufacturing Format about which Microsoft is planning to create.
+It is an XML based data format that has all the necessary things related to the manufacturing part as well as 3rd party extensibility for custom data.

 This new format is believed to provide a solid foundation to 3D printing support in Windows 8.1.
 It is a kind of a special ingredient to windows in terms of biological sense which helps windows to print things in 3D Format.

 If seen as an overview, it works almost the same way as it prints a 2D files.
 There are slight changes.
 However, I am going here to describe a full procedure in brief.

 At first all the list of available 3D printers is enumerated.
 Users select the printer which he is going to use and then he presses the print options.
 Actually here 3D Models are converted into 3MF format before printing.
 The data present in this format is stored in an OpenXPS document package.
 When this data is sent to a 3D printer, the driver extracts the 3MF package and transformed it into a new format which is known by the printer.
 This data is then printed.